 On the west side of Poipu’s south shore, you also have Baby Beach, which combines the seclusion and calm waters of our previous two options.
 Meanwhile, if you are just looking for a place to relax and top up your tan, there are plenty of stellar beaches to choose from.

 Outside of beaches, there are also a number of other natural attractions.
-For example, Makauwahi Cave is the largest limestone cave in Hawaii and may be the richest fossil site in the Hawaiian islands.
-This makes it a must visit location for fans of archaeology and palaeontology.
+For example, Makauwahi Cave is the largest limestone cave in Hawaii and maybe the richest fossil site in the Hawaiian islands.
+This makes it a must-visit location for fans of archaeology and paleontology.

 Stay in Poipu if you want a great choice of stunning beaches, you want to stay in one of the best resorts on the south shore, you want to spend some time on a golf course, you are a fan of shopping, you want a great range of bars and restaurants to relax in.

-Best places to stay in Poipu:🔍FIND BEST HOTELS IN POIPU BEACH
+Best places to stay in Kauai in Poipu:🔍FIND BEST HOTELS IN POIPU BEACH

 Located just inland from the south shores of the island, Koloa has great historical significance as the site of the first sugarcane plantation founded in the Hawaiian islands, which was established in 1835.